Submissions

 • The publication is printed in black and white.
 Information presented in graphics or photos that are colour originals should thus be meaningful without colour.

-• Tables and photos should be numbered consecutively throughout the text.
+• Tables and photos should be numbered separately, but consecutively, throughout the text.

 • Table captions should appear directly above the table; figure captions should appear directly below the figure.